slimtoolkit/examples/node_ubuntu/README.md

 make                             # run example (semi-automatic)

-make fat-build                   # build the "fat" version of the image make fat-run-interactive         # run the CLI app using the "fat" image
+make fat-build                   # build the "fat" version of the image make fat-run                     # run the web service using the "fat" image make fat-validate                # send a request to the running web service make fat-stop                    # stop the running web service

-make slim-build                  # turn the "fat" image into a "slim" one make slim-run-interactive        # run the CLI app using the "slim" image
+make slim-build                  # turn the "fat" image into a "slim" one make slim-run                    # run the web service using the "slim" image make slim-validate               # send a request to the running web service make slim-stop                   # stop the running web service

 make slim-build-from-dockerfile  # build the "slim" version of the image using the "fat" Dockerfile

+make debug-sidecar               # run a debug sidecar container with an interactive shell

 make test-e2e                    # run the acceptance test suite make clean                       # remove all artifacts created by this example